 A bit of the St. Louis Walk of Fame, and Chuck Berry

 We had a relaxing afternoon catching up with Kathy and Braendon at their lovely home, but unfortunately, Nancy got sick with one of her tummy attacks, and our visit was cut short.
-After a couple of days in St. Anthony’s Hospital, and a couple more to recuperate back aboard Misty, we departed Alton on October 29th.
+After a couple of days in St. Anthony’s Hospital, and a couple more for her to recuperate back aboard Misty, we departed Alton on October 29th.

 St. Louis and it’s famous arch is about 20 miles south of Alton, and we would be cruising right by it.
 Unfortunately, it was a cool and overcast morning, but at least it wasn’t raining.
 We were thrilled to be traveling the rivers with Meredith and Scotty aboard Thunderbolt.
 After fueling up for our trip down the largely fuel free rivers, we set out, agreeing that we would photograph one another in front of the famous arch!